The Central Coast Day Hospital as a centre of excellence is committed to providing the best possible healthcare and outcome for its patients.

 The hospital has a commitment to the Privacy Act and Principles and the Australian Charter of Healthcare Rights.
 An integral part of providing this standard of care is ensuring that patients are aware of their rights and responsibilities.

 The Central Coast Day Hospital is a privately owned and operated medical facility, in which the rights of patients are guarded under State and Commonwealth laws.

 Patients of the Central Coast Day Hospital have the right to:

-Be informed about our facilities, services, treatment, options and costs in a clear and open way
+Be informed about our facilities, services and treatment options, outcomes, referrals to other services and costs in a clear and open manner

 Patients of the Central Coast Day Hospital have a responsibility to:

 Follow all instructions given by doctors and nursing staff

 Provide health fund details prior to admission or alternatively, provide full payment on admission